BlackBerry signs patent licensing deal with Teletry

-(Reuters) - Canada’s BlackBerry Ltd (BB.TO) (BB.N) said on Wednesday it agreed to allow Teletry, a unit of patent licensing firm Marconi Group, to sub-license a broad range of its patents to global smartphone manufacturers.
+Nov 15 (Reuters) - Canada’s BlackBerry Ltd said on Wednesday it agreed to allow Teletry, a unit of patent licensing firm Marconi Group, to sub-license a broad range of its patents to global smartphone manufacturers.

 Blackberry said it would retain ownership of the patents and operate its own licensing program outside of Teletry’s sub-licensing rights.